 We originally used the Janome Memory Craft 9900 sewing and embroidery model to create our sample, selecting one of its exclusive built-in designs by Jane Spolar.
-As an alternative, we looked at the custom Anna Maria Horner embroidery designs that come with the new Janome Skyline S9 sewing and embroidery model.
+As an alternative, we looked at the custom Anna Maria Horner embroidery designs that come with the Janome Skyline S9 sewing and embroidery model.
 Below are a few options we loved – or select your favorite built-ins on your machine.

 As always, the final combination is up to you, but we do recommend staying with a solid, lighter color fabric for the bib, ties, and skirt border in order to really show off the stitching.

 Adding to the embroidery and Decorative Stitching, there is pretty straight line quilting on the upper bib and pockets plus rick rack accents along the skirt accent panel and pockets.